Fan Fic / Jus Primae Noctis

 as everyone tries to get what they want without crossing the Moral Event Horizon

 .
-Then, when it looks like everything light just work out, an assassination attempt sends Saito, siesta, Henrietta, Tabitha, and Louise to Saito’s world.
+Then, when it looks like everything might just work out, an assassination attempt sends Saito, Siesta, Henrietta, Tabitha, and Louise to Saito's world.

 Tropes present in this work include:

 - Asskicking Equals Authority: Saito pulls off an interesting invocation of this near the end.
 He storms into the tent with the rebel generals where they're meeting under truce to negotiate and tells them to sit down, shut up, and surrender to Henrietta or he'll kill them all.

 - Belligerent Sexual Tension: Between Saito and all the girls.

 - Bittersweet Ending: Everyone lived a long and happy life, and the countries were mostly prosperous as well as gaining parliaments, Fridge Logic tells us that Louise and Saito are both dead in the Distant Finale, as their grandchildren have inherited the void mage and Gandalfr mantels, the former of which is only passed on by death.

 - Chivalrous Pervert: Old Osmond.
 He single-handedly arrangs Longueville's Heel–Face Turn.

 - Curbstomp Battle: The first has Saito face down a bunch of magicless thugs who were threatening his girls.
 Later he cows a bunch of army generals by threatening to do this to them.